De Haas–Van Alphen effect

-The De Haas–Van Alphen effect, often abbreviated to DHVA, is a quantum mechanical effect in which the magnetic susceptibility of a pure metal crystal oscillates as the intensity of the magnetic field B is increased.
+The De Haas–Van Alphen effect, often abbreviated to DHVA, is a quantum mechanical effect by which the magnetic susceptibility of a pure metal crystal oscillates as the intensity of the magnetic field B is increased.
 It can be used to determine the Fermi surface of a material.
 Other quantities also oscillate, such as the electrical resistivity (Shubnikov–de Haas effect), specific heat, and sound attenuation and speed.
 It is named after Wander Johannes de Haas and his student Pieter M. van Alphen.
 The DHVA effect comes from the orbital motion of itinerant electrons in the material.
 An equivalent phenomenon at low magnetic fields is known as Landau diamagnetism.